lruepke/HTF_lecture/Winter2025/source/lecture7/intro-stokes.rst

     \sigma_{ij}' = 2 \eta \dot{\epsilon}_{ij}'

-The factor of 2 is introduced from the way the strain rate tensor is symmetrized in :ref:`eqs:sym_strain_rate_tensor`.
+The factor of 2 is introduced from the way the strain rate tensor is symmetrized in :eq:`eqs:sym_strain_rate_tensor`.

-As our goal is to solve for the velocity field, we write the deviatoric strain rates as full strain rates using :ref:`deviatoric_strain_rate`.
+As our goal is to solve for the velocity field, we write the deviatoric strain rates as full strain rates using :eq:`eqs:deviatoric_strain_rate`.

 .. math::
     :label: eqs:constitutive_relation_dev_stress_full_strain_rate